 Around the world, youth are leading the movement for a just, livable future and are making their voices heard!
 At a time when our country and the world are struggling to adequately address the ongoing global health crisis, the climate crisis, and systemic racism and oppression, these inspiring youth and their leadership are as needed as ever.
-That’s why our 2020 Film Fest will brought you “Youth Forward” films sharing the stories of young people’s essential role in grassroots activism and community resilience.
+That’s why our 2020 Film Fest brought you “Youth Forward” films sharing the stories of young people’s essential role in grassroots activism and community resilience.

 District 15 shares the story and uplifts the efforts of Communities for a Better Environment (CBE)‘s youth activists in the Wilmington neighborhood of Los Angeles.
 The Wilmington district has the largest concentration of oil wells and some of the highest rates of air pollution.
 This documentary follows these young people as they work to hold their local government, the Los Angeles City Council, accountable for protecting their community’s air, water, and health by prohibiting oil and gas drilling operations near homes, schools, and hospitals.
 Communities for a Better Environment (CBE) work with longtime Rose Foundation partner, to fight for environmental justice, stand up to the fossil fuel industry, and build a just, livable future!

 District 15 is not just a documentary.
 This is a call to action.
 A call for you to get involved politically; to support frontline environmental justice communities; to end oil drilling; and to support Wilmington’s frontline CBE youth who live with oil wells in their backyard in their fight for a just transition.
 The Wilmington youth ask that you pause at the end of the film and take action for a 2500 ft health & safety zone and an end to neighborhood oil drilling.